bramwelt/website/source/deployment-strategies.rst

 debuggers, linters, and package managers.

-Language specific package managers, such as pip, gem and npm, provide a lot of benefit to developers: packaging, installation, version and dependency management, and most of all distribution.
+Language specific package managers, such as pip, gem and npm, provide a lot of benefits over git+ssh to developers: version and dependency management, clear rollback and upgrade paths, and most of all distribution.

-These package managers allow developers to distribute a single binary of code, configuration, and assets; providing the distinction between build and deploy required by `12factor`_.
-They also make upgrading and downgrading applications quite easy.
+By bundling code, configuration and assets into a single binary, package managers allow developers to easily distribute their code.
+They draw a hard line between build and deploy required by the `12factor`_ method.

-When everything is bundled together, it can be a great, but it can also be painful.

-Usually after an application is installed a few actions need to happen.
-Configuration files moved, static assets uploaded to another server, or database migrations run.
-Few language specific package managers support post-install (or even pre-install) scripts from being ran.
-Some developers get around this by using a deployment script that handles the entire appliction.
-This is similar to the rising idiom of ``curl install.sh | bash``.
-Others have the deployment tooling handle the post-install actions.
+Language specific package managers solve the packaging problem seen through git+ssh, but they still require tooling to distribute assets, change default configurations, and run database migrations.

+These issues can be seen in the rising idiom of: ``curl install.sh | bash``.

 Tarballs